Banff National Park

-- Banff National Park is Canada's first national park and the world’s third National Park.
+- Banff National Park is Canada's first national park and the flagship of Canada's park systems.

-- The first hotel, then Canadian Pacific Banff Springs Hotel was built in 1885
+- The first hotel, then Canadian Pacific Banff Springs Hotel, was built in 1885

 - The park encompasses 6,641 square kilometres (2,564 square miles) of valleys, mountains, glaciers, forests, meadows and rivers.

-Lake Louise, Alberta Canada
+About Lake Louise, Alberta